General information for new applicants

 To gain admission to the University you will also need to be accepted by a College.
 Section A(4) on the form, asks you to indicate your College preferences.
 Information about the Colleges is included in the Graduate Admissions website and also in the College Index.
 Should you intend to apply for a studentship at a particular College it is advisable to put that College as your first choice.

 Applying to the Department of Physics Graduate programmes

 The first step in the application procedure is to submit your formal University application to the Board of Graduate Studies, Graduate Admissions.
 The process (which for the most applicants will be on-line) is detailed on the University's Graduate Admissions pages.

-On your application, in Section A(12), please clearly indicate which of the Research Groups you would prefer to work with.
+On your application, in the Research Summary section, please clearly indicate which of the Research Groups you would prefer to work with.
 If you are unsure state whether it is Condensed Matter Physics, Astrophysics, High Energy Physics or another topic within the Department that interests you.
 You may list more than one area of interest and, if doing so, should indicate your order of preference.
 You will find information about the research interests for the Department of Physics on the Research pages.
 It is not necessary to nominate a prospective supervisor, although you may if you wish.

-When your completed application, including the necessary uploaded documents, is received it will be made available to appropriate academic staff.
+When your completed application, including the necessary uploaded documents, is received it will be made available to the appropriate academic staff.
 UK residents may be asked to attend an interview.
-Arrangements for interviews will be made in advance usually through the Graduate Students Secretary, regardless of whether or not you have had prior communication with academic staff.

 After due consideration of your application a recommendation concerning your admission may be made by the Department to the Board of Graduate Studies.

-To begin your application please visit the pages of the Graduate Studies Prospectus.
+To begin your application please visit the pages of the Graduate Admissions website.